josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 You'll be returning to your BSB over and over again throughout the entire process.
 (Every time you go back to your BSB, you can think _Backstreet's back, all right_!)

-The point of this exercise is to have a list of stories ready to go, so you're never caught off-guard or left struggling to come up with examples.

-Prepare like a stand-up performer; you want to have a set of your best material ready to go at any moment, and constantly refine it as you practice and gauge the results.
+Prepare like a stand-up performer; you want to have a set of your best material ready to go at any moment, so you're never caught trying to come up with something on the spot.
 To some extent, interviews are performative (for better or worse).
 So, be ready to perform.

 One other piece of advice on your BSB: while stories should positively showcase your behaviors and results, they don't all have to be super business-y, or directly related.
 They can be from other industries, or even personal.

-One example that's stuck with me through the years: a Latino applicant shared a story of overcoming racism from his school guidance counselor.
-His counselor tried dissuade him from going for his chosen academic field because of his race, and asserted he was better suited for the trades.
+One example that's stuck with me through the years: a Latino applicant shared a story of overcoming racism from his school guidance counselor, who tried to railroad the applicant away from his chosen major and into the trades.
 The applicant rejected his counselor's racist discouragement, and found a way to succeed in his chosen academic field despite it.

 That's obviously not a work story.
 But it's one that absolutely showed persistence in overcoming adversity (and, one that made me feel invested in that applicant, rooting for his success).
 Point is: